Jennifer Lopez Enjoys A Cup Of Tea In A Revealing New Selfie

 Actress, dancer, and singer Jennifer Lopez took to Instagram on Sunday, August 16 to treat her many fans to a stunning new selfie.
-The 51-year-old looked better than ever while enjoying a relaxing morning and sipping a a cup of tea.
-She soaked up the sun while sitting outside in a revealing outfit.
+The 51-year-old looked better than ever while enjoying a relaxing morning and a cup of tea.
+She appeared to be sitting outside while wearing a revealing outfit.

-Lopez sizzled in a red, collared blouse with a white V pattern and quarter length sleeves.
-She wore the top undone, exposing plenty of cleavage and showing off her phenomenal figure.
-She wore her long dark hair slicked back in a low pony tail.
-The infamous business woman and style icon accessorized with an intricate pair of gold earrings.
-She held a fancy looking red mug, with a gold trim, handle and base.
+Lopez sizzled in a red, collared ensemble with a white “V” pattern all over it and quarter-length sleeves.
+The top was partially open, exposing some cleavage.
+She wore her long, dark hair slicked back.
+The famous businesswoman and style icon accessorized with an intricate pair of gold earrings.
+She held a fancy-looking red and white mug that featured a gold trim, handle and base.
+Light-colored tea could be seen inside the cup.

-Lopez looked radiant and content as she shot a subtle, smile at the camera, her skin appearing radiant.
-She showed off a nice, glowing tan while enjoying some time to herself.
-She appeared to be lounging on the patio area of the family home she shares with her baseball superstar husband Alex Rodriguez and their children.
+Lopez looked content as she directed a subtle smile to the camera, her skin appearing radiant.
+She showed off her glowing tan while enjoying some time to herself.
+She appeared to be lounging on the patio area of the family home she shares with her baseball superstar fiance Alex Rodriguez and their children.
 Lush greenery and a blooming bush of bright purple hydrangeas could be seen behind her, creating a gorgeous, picturesque background.

-It was no surprise that the impressive selfie got a lot of attention online, racking up over 500,000 likes and over 7,000 likes in less than an hour after it was shared online.
-Lopez has one of the highest follower counts on the entire Instagram platform, currently sitting at an incredible 129 million.
-Her many fans took to the comments section of this particular post to gush over her gorgeous features and express their admiration of her.
-Other complimented her on her beautiful ensemble.
+It was no surprise that the impressive selfie got a lot of attention online, racking up over 500,000 likes and 7,000-plus comments in less than an hour after it was shared online.
+Lopez has one of the highest follower counts on Instagram, currently sitting at an incredible 129 million.
+Her many fans took to the comments section of this particular post to gush over her gorgeous features and express their admiration for her.
+Others complimented her on her beautiful ensemble.

 “That outfit is everything!” gushed one fan.